singularityhub/sregistry/docs/_docs/client.md

 ## Singularity Remote Build

 This is a first effort to provide support to `remote build`.
-Freshly build image on application server (aka `worker`) is the push on library...
+Freshly build image on application server (aka `worker`) is then pushed on library...
 So we need [singularity client](https://sylabs.io) installed on application server.